relentlessbreakfast/constellation/PRESS-RELEASE.md

 ## Summary ##

 Constellation is a project management system that interfaces with GitHub to track issues.
-Constellation tracks and visually represents task/issue dependencies in a *[Hasse diagram](http://en.m.wikipedia.org/wiki/Hasse_diagram)*, a transitivity graph that gives project managers a visual project roadmap that doubles as a progress dashboard for sub-projects.
+Constellation tracks and visually represents task/issue dependencies in a *[Hasse diagram](http://en.m.wikipedia.org/wiki/Hasse_diagram)*, a simplified directional graph that gives project managers a visual project roadmap that doubles as a progress dashboard for sub-projects.
 The state of completion of the project can be assessed at a glance, making it easier to prioritize tasks and make decisions based on the state of the project.

 ## Problem ##